bolt/bolt-extension-file-browser/README.md

 File & Directory Browser
 ========================

-This is a simple extension that will mount and mange pre-configured routes that serve file system directories.
+This is a simple extension that will mount and manage pre-configured routes that serve file system directories.

 **NOTE:**